We know the world is spinning towards catastrophe. We know it’s time to act.

 If we are going to avoid disaster, we will have to make difficult choices for the long term, collaboratively, in a fair way that isn’t biased towards a powerful or wealthy minority.
 We need to modernise the political system so that it can deal with the problems of today’s world, and work better for everyday people.
 To do that it has to include everyday people.

 That’s why we need a Citizens’ Assembly on Climate and Ecological Justice to break the deadlock and to put fairness and justice at the centre of decision-making.

 Electoral politics – the problem in a nutshell

-In the UK, our outdated political system was invented in the Victorian era.
+In the UK, our outdated political system was invented centuries ago.
 It’s failing to drive the changes we need now because of serious problems with the way it works.

 Think about these issues and see how citizens’ assemblies do things differently.

 Members of a CA are set the task of collaborating to investigate and find solutions.
 They hear balanced information from experts, stakeholders and people already affected by the crisis.
 They discuss in small groups.
 The groups are rotated.
 Independent professional facilitators ensure all members have a voice and all views are heard.
 Decisions are made together.

 The foundation of “party politics” is one of opposition: the red team against the blue team (especially in the UK with a ‘first past the post’ system).
 The main party not in government is literally called “the opposition”.
 This poses an enormous challenge to constructive, collaborative decision making for this emergency issue.